 Program files for time updating QRISK; these gather the information required to calculate the time updating QRISK (see table 2).

 Sarah and Helen have annotated the programs, so hopefully they make sense.
 Brief explanations are given below.
+Note the names of Aurum files are the same but with the addition of “_aurum” to distinguish them from the originally purchased GOLD files.

 Explanation of the pr_qrisk2 program